Coming up tonight on KSL Outdoors.

 KSL Outdoors is also brought to you by Fish Tech Outfitters, Utah State Parks, Burt Brothers, Sportsman’s Warehouse, Evanston Wyoming, and Camp Chef.

 That’s a good one there.
+Probably pushing close to two pounds.
 Yeah, that’s probably the biggest crappie I’ve ever caught.

 Big old pretty bass, look at that, a couple of pounds.
 Nice largemouth.

 We are trying to catch some crappie here.
 We are fishing this flooded timber and you know the crappie will hang out around the trees.
-They are probably in kind of a spawning mode.
+They are probably in a spawning mode.

 I’m going to put him back.

-Right now I’m using a little bobber and I’ve got just a little jig underneath it.
+Right now I’m using a little bobber and I’ve got just a little jig underneath.
 About four feet underneath the bobber.
 Trying to get it as close to the main trunks as you can because those crappie will hold suspended right on the main trunk.

-We found crappie in the trees in the back of Halls Crossing, the canyons of Forgotten and Knowles and in Good Hope Bay.
+We found crappie in the trees in the back of Halls Crossing, the canyons of Forgotton and Knowles and in Good Hope Bay.

-Fish slap, there’s a little crappie.
+Fish slab, little crappie.
 That’s a little bit better one, almost worth keeping.

-Oh, good fish.
 Wayne Gustaveson the Project Leader for the DWR at Lake Powell encourages anglers to keep a few of the ten to twelve inch smallmouth to keep the population in check and we did.
-But for me, it’s hard to keep those fish when they are in the midst of their spawn.
+But it’s hard to keep those fish when they are in the midst of their spawn.